 Flush DNS on Windows and Mac

-ipconfig /flushdns in the DOS window.
-For Mac users, open the terminal and type
+- For Mac users, open the terminal and type:

-sudo /etc/init.d/nscd restart on Terminal.
 If you have a different OS or PC that is not covered here, please see the complete list of commands to flush DNS here.
-Please be aware that the DNS cache clearing is not mandatory, the system clear the cache automatically after a while.
+Please be aware that DNS cache clearing is not mandatory, the system clears the cache automatically after a while.

 If you see a “Welcome to OpenDNS” screen, you are good to go.
 If your traffic is not going through the OpenDNS servers, you will get an error message “You aren’t using OpenDNS yet.
 Let’s fix that“.
 You can check on OpenDNS Knowledge Base to investigate the issue further.